 When is a management plan needed?

-If it is determined that a conflict exists or appears to exist, a management plan will be established.
+If it is determined that a financial conflict exists or appears to exist which involves funds flowing from CMU to another organization that creates a conflict, a management plan will always be established.
 The conflicted investigator is involved in the development of the plan.

 What does a management plan require?